 “The fifth Italian in the NBA is going to be Alessandro Gentile.
 He will move to the Rockets this summer” said Hackett.
 Alessandro Gentile signed a contract extension with EA7 last summer and he was supposed to remain in Europe for two more years before moving overseas.
 But his plans seem different now and he is ready to join the Rockets in 2015.

-January 17, 2017 | 6:49 am EST Update
+August 17, 2017 | 6:15 am EDT Update

 LeBron James may or may not be “100 percent” certain to leave Cleveland after this season, but the Cavaliers are reportedly already preparing for life without the King.
 According to Kevin Durant, James has more than earned the right to dictate the terms of any possible departure.
 Durant was replying to a tweet Wednesday from rapper Lil Dicky, who said, “If I’m Cleveland, I’m one thousand percent trading LeBron.”
 James actually has a no-trade clause in his contract, which also gives him the ability to opt out in 2018, but the Warriors forward took the tweet at face value, saying that the Cavs “can’t trade a legend.”
 “He is Cleveland, he gets to hold the cards,” Durant added.

 Durant then returned to his exchange with Lil Dicky, who had noted the acrimony between Cavs owner Dan Gilbert and James over the latter’s 2010 exit in free agency.
 “If I’m Gilbert, I’m getting something back this time,” the rapper said.
 “I feel what you’re saying,” Durant replied.
 “Most owners think that way, but then you realize it’s LeBron James.”